petros-d/docs/cloud/secrets-backend.md

 This topic provides steps for how to use [Hashicorp Vault](https://www.vaultproject.io/) as a secrets backend for both local development and on Astronomer Cloud.
 To do this, you will:

-1. Create an AppRole which grants Astronomer minimal required permissions.
+1. Create an AppRole in Vault which grants Astronomer minimal required permissions.
 2. Write a test Airflow variable or connection as a secret to your Vault server.
 3. Configure your Astronomer project to pull the secret from Vault.
 4. Test the backend in a local environment.